intika/Librefox/README.md

 **Policies.json** : The policies.json is cross-platform compatible, making it preferred method for enterprise environments that have workstations running various operating systems (the settings availables with `policies.json` are limited right now because this is a new feature of Firefox)

-**Bench diff** : Impact on the performance of firefox can be a gain or a loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss
+**Bench diff** : Impact on the performance of Firefox can be a gain or a loss of performance +100/5000 stand for 2% gained performance and -1500/5000 stand for -30% performance loss

 **lockPref** : Locked preference can not be changed on Firefox, nor by extensions, they can only be changed here.